 Commissioned by the Delhi Sultanate in 1200 AD and standing at 73 metres tall, the Qutub Minar is the tallest brick structure in the world.
 The landmark, along with the ancient and medieval monuments surrounding it, form the Qutab Complex, a UNESCO World Heritage Site.

-This landmark is perhaps the most famous attraction in Delhi.
+This landmark is perhaps the most famous attraction in the city, and one of the best things to do in Delhi.
 So expect it to get busy here during the daytime.

 Start your morning early here to beat the crowds.
 This is a great opportunity to snap some truly insta-worthy shots while it’s quiet.

 Word Of Advice: As with any tourist hotspot – be wary of thieves.
 My Delhi-based friend who guided me around the complex, discovered that her bag was cut open.
 Always keep an eye on your belongings especially if carrying a bag of softer material, as thieves will cut them open and steal the contents, without you even realising.